Winter Packing List: How To Avoid Freezing To Death

 - ❤ Fair Trade and handmade in Nepal.
 Hand knit one at a time, not mass produced so there may be minor differences in color and imperfections.

 My neck is always cold – but when you are doing active winter activities – a scarf is just too bulky.
 That’s where neck gaiters come in!
 These fleece-lined neck gaiters are a Godsend to keep you toasty warm.
 They are soft and can be used as a less bulky way to keep your neck warm than a scarf.
-Plus, they can double as a mask if need be.
+Plus, they can double as a mask or even a hat if need be.

 Have a friend going hiking?
 Check out these great gifts for travelers.